amorris-hillspire/apex-style-guide/index.md

 All SOQL and SOSL reserved words are written in all uppercase letters.

+### 5.4 - Variable Naming Conventions

+Variable names should be clear and descriptive.
+Single letters should be avoided.
+Opt for longer more descriptive variable names over comments describing variables.

+### 5.4.1 - Variable Prefixes and Suffixes

+Prefixes or suffixes of the variable type should be avoided when unnecessary

+    Integer countInt; // the Int at the end doesn't add anything to clarity so it should not be used Id contactId; // The Id at the end helps specify that it is an Id value versus a contact object, so it is ok to include

+### 5.4.2 - Map Variable Names

+Maps should be named using the format valueByKey.

+In the key references the same object type as the values, then there is no need to restate the object in the name;

+    Map<Id, Contacts> contactsById = new Map<Id, Contacts>();
+    Map<String, Contacts> contactsByName = new Map<Id, Contacts>();

+If the key references a separate object, be sure to make that clear in the variable names;

+    Map<Id, Contacts> contactsByUserId = new Map<Id, Contacts>();
+    Map<String, Contacts> contactsByUserName = new map<String, Contacts>();

 ### 5.3 - Camel case: defined

 Sometimes there is more than one reasonable way to convert an English phrase into camel case, such as when acronyms or unusual constructs like "IPv6" or "iOS" are present.
-To improve predictability, NimbleUser Style specifies the following (nearly) deterministic scheme.
+To improve predictability, Hillspire Style specifies the following (nearly) deterministic scheme.

 Beginning with the prose form of the name: